mongodb/mongo-c-driver/doc/tutorial.rst

 Making a Connection
 -------------------

-The C Driver provides a convenient way to access MongoDB -- regardless of cluster configuration -- via a :symbol:`mongoc_client_t <mongoc_client_t>`.
+The C Driver provides a convenient way to access MongoDB -- regardless of cluster configuration -- via a :symbol:`mongoc_client_t`.
 It transparently connects to standalone servers, replica sets and sharded clusters on demand.
-Once a connection has been made, handles to databases and collections can be obtained via the structs :symbol:`mongoc_database_t <mongoc_database_t>` and :symbol:`mongoc_collection_t <mongoc_collection_t>`, respectively.
+Once a connection has been made, handles to databases and collections can be obtained via the structs :symbol:`mongoc_database_t` and :symbol:`mongoc_collection_t`, respectively.
 MongoDB operations can then be performed through these handles.

 At the start of an application, call :doc:`mongoc_init() <mongoc_init>` before any other libmongoc functions and call :doc:`mongoc_cleanup() <mongoc_cleanup>` before exiting.
 When creating handles to clients, databases and servers, call the appropriate destroy functions when finished.